abdulrehman1299/CKA/CKA Application Life Cycle Management.md

 ```
 echo -n 'msql' | base64
 ```
-To see the secrets in non-encrypted format:
+To see the secrets in base64 format:
 ```
 kubectl get secret <secret-name> -o yaml
 ```